Urbanization and the Environment; Urban Ecology and Urban Theory; Racism and Environmental Justice; Urban Adaptation and Public Policy

-I am an Assistant Professor in the Department of Sociology and a Faculty Fellow at the Public Policy Lab at Temple University.
-I study urbanization and its intersections with race, culture, knowledge, political economy, public policy, and the environment.
+I am an Assistant Professor in the Department of Sociology, where I study urbanization and its intersections with race, culture, knowledge, political economy, public policy, and the environment.

-My first book, Parks for Profit: Selling Nature in the City, will be published in late 2021 with Columbia University Press.
-The book examines the High Line in New York, the Bloomingdale Trail/606 in Chicago, and Buffalo Bayou Park in Houston to offer a critical perspective on the rise of the postindustrial park.
+My first book, Parks for Profit: Selling Nature in the City (Columbia University Press, 2022) examines the High Line in New York, the Bloomingdale Trail/606 in Chicago, and Buffalo Bayou Park in Houston to offer a critical perspective on the rise of the postindustrial park.
 Tracing changing ideas about cities and nature and underscoring the centrality of race and class, I argue that postindustrial parks aestheticize past disinvestment while serving as green engines of gentrification.

 My engagement with urban-environmental concerns also includes pressing questions of adaptation in the time of climate change.
 I have been investigating flood control programs in the U.S. and particularly the growing use of voluntary property buyouts as a public policy tool in recent decades.
 This ongoing project has resulted in publications in Population and Environment, Natural Hazards Review, Social Problems, Socius, and Social Currents and has recently been awarded a National Science Foundation grant.